 The San Francisco 49ers hired Jim Tomsula in 2015 to be their Head Coach.
 In his introductory press conference, Coach Tomsula was asked about his stance on social media.
 Coach Tomsula replied: “I don’t like it at all, don’t know anything about it, I don’t do it, and I don’t use it.”

-For instance, the coaching staff acknowledged the shorter attention spans of young athletes.
-Their team meetings use to be 2+ hours with no breaks.
+For instance, the coaching staff acknowledged the shorter attention spans of young millennial athletes.
+Their team meetings used to be 2+ hours with no breaks.
 Now they break their meetings into 30 minute increments, offering 10 minute breaks for players as Coach Tomsula puts it: "To grab their phones, get their multi-tasking done and get their fix,” before returning to meetings.